b2coutts/fixlang/README.md

 anywhere outside of a string, then the rest of that line will be ignored.

 Here, we have recursively defined the factorial function.
 If you step through the code, you will find that the logic is "if n > 0, then factorial(n) = n * factorial(n-1); otherwise, factorial(n) is 1".
 Recursion makes `Lambda`s in FL very powerful.

 There is one more thing to be learned in FL; explicit function application.
 When you write a `Lambda`, it's evaluated as an expression, not directly as a function.
-That's why, if you have `let f {1, + .1 1} 4', the program will return 4,
-instead of passing 4 as an argument to the `Lambda` and binding the result to f.
+That's why, if you have `let f {1, + .1 1} 4`, the program will return 4, instead of passing 4 as an argument to the `Lambda` and binding the result to `f`.
 However, sometimes you may want to apply your lambdas.
 You use the function application operator, `$`, for this:

     $ {2, + .1 .2} 3 4                      -> 7

 We also have an opposite to this function.
 Sometimes, you may want to pass a function as an argument to another function, without evaluating it immediately.
-In this case, you append a . to the function's name:
+In this case, you append a `.` to the function's name:

     # function takes a function and an argument, and applies the function to the
     # argument twice